Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Results

 \subsection{Foreground bias}

-Contamination from Galactic foreground increases the reconstruction noise in lensing power spectrum coming from Gaussian contribution and also introduce a systematic bias to the reconstructed lensing power spectrum denoted as $F^{\mathrm{syst}}_L$ arising from non-Gaussian small-scale.
-We performed lensing reconstruction both before and after component separation to understand these biases in details.
+Contamination from Galactic foreground increases the reconstruction noise in the lensing power spectrum coming from Gaussian contribution and also introduces a systematic bias to the reconstructed lensing power spectrum, denoted as $F^{\mathrm{syst}}_L$, which arises from non-Gaussian small scales.
+We performed lensing reconstruction both before and after component separation to understand these biases in detail.